 Write out the Latin at home and have your child translate each part of the passage word for word.
 Observe how the order of words is different in English than in Latin.
 This skill is excellent preparation for Challenge A Latin.

-#2 Learn the Grammar diagramming well in Essentials
+#2 Learn Well the Grammar & Diagramming in Essentials

 The diagramming that we do in Essentials is a beautiful foundation for translating another language.
 (I have studied Spanish, Greek, and Hebrew in college.
 My studies would have been so much easier with Essentials!)